openshift/appliance/README.md

 ## Quick Start

-Build and run: binary or docker image
+Build and run: binary or container image

 ### Using the binary
 * Install dependencies (libguestfs-tools/coreos-installer/oc)